TIT8/shelly_button_esp32_arduino/README.md

 ## Why use C++ and not Micropython or Rust?

-The answer lies in the low level of the library.
-Python will depend on C++ code, Rust instead can go to bare metal, but it's by far more tedious.
-Try doing [this](https://wokwi.com/projects/362016607277953025) on Rust, I find better on C++.
+The answer lies in the low level of the libraries used.
+Python will depend on low level C code, while Rust can go to bare metal, but it's by far more tedious.
+Try doing [this](https://wokwi.com/projects/362016607277953025) on Rust, I find it better on C++.